-The missile is being developed under the integrated guided-missile development programme (IGMDP).
-The programme also involved development of the Nag, Agni and Trishul missiles, as well as the Prithvi ballistic missile.
+The missile was developed under the integrated guided-missile development programme (IGMDP).
+The programme also involved the development of the Nag, Agni and Trishul missiles, as well as the Prithvi ballistic missile.

 Features of the mid-range surface-to-air missile system

 The Akash SAM system can employ multiple air targets while operating in fully autonomous mode.

 The system features a launcher, a missile, a control centre, an integral mission guidance system, a multifunctional fire control radar, a system arming and explosion mechanism, a digital autopilot, C4I (command, control communication and intelligence) centres and supporting ground equipment.

 The group control centre (GCC) acts as command and control headquarters for the surface-to-air missile system.

 Each Akash battery includes four 3D passive electronically scanned array (PESA) radars and four self-propelled launchers with three missiles each, all of which are interconnected.
 It also has battery level radar known as Rajendra, as well as a battery control centre.
 It can track and attack multiple targets concurrently.
 A self-destructive device is also integrated into the missile.

 The Akash system protects a moving procession of vehicles using an electronic counter countermeasures (ECCM) system.
 Akash was also tested in ballistic missile role and offers air defence missile coverage of 2,000km².